∆3 : Reading the Human through ∆rtificial, ∆ugmented and ∆rtistic Intelligence

 What perceptions do robots have of humans?
 What does it mean for us to live in a world increasingly inhabited by artificial and augmented intelligence?
 This project aims to further develop a network that crosses artistic, scientific and engineering disciplines to explore how machines see us.

-With increasing public attention to how and whether we might trust intelligent robots in future societies, this project offers an intriguing and playful way to flip this question by imagining how robots might regard us.
+With increasing public attention to how and whether we might trust intelligent robots in future societies, this project offered an intriguing and playful way to flip this question by imagining how robots might regard us.
 What implications do machines that see have for our privacy?
 What are the ethics of data commercialisation in a world where, when we look at robots, our gaze is returned?

 Who are the team and what do they bring?